Modeling and Placing Connectors Within Altium Designer

 Observe connector placement on your PCB with 3D modeling

 Connectors enable Input and Output on PCBs

 Connectors are specified in pairs, one a plug, the other a socket.
 Mechanical features to consider are size, materials, and locking mechanisms.
 Electrical characteristics to consider are insulation between pins and contact resistance at connection points.
-Connectors are categorised by the type of signal propagation in terms of input and output.
+Connectors are categorized by the type of signal propagation in terms of input and output.
 Standards for USB, RS-485, Ethernet, MIDI, SVGA, HDMI, and Radio Frequency resolve into standard mechanical design offerings in connectors.
 There are thousands of connectors in use for electronic signal transmission.
-Those best suited for use on PCBs are surface mount connectors, although many through-hole connectors are used on PCBs for both robustness and for ability to make solid ties to internal grounding planes.
+Those best suited for use on PCBs are surface mount connectors, although many through-hole connectors are used on PCBs for both robustness and for the ability to make solid ties to internal grounding planes.

 - PCBs have many types of IO connectors

 - Memory PCB design pads plug into motherboard sockets

 - USB is a universal protocol for connecting devices and there are new developments